MattiP451/python3.10-on-Debian/README.md

 **Install python3.10-minimal and python3.10-venv**

-After this we can install the python3.10 packages we need.
+After this we can install the python3.10 packages we need from the snapshot repository.

 ```
 sudo apt install python3.10-minimal python3.10-venv